jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/1_1-Jerkar Runtime.md

 ## Jerkar Runtime

-This section describe how to use Jerkar with command line and mostly what happens behind the cover when Jerkar is run.
+This chapter describes how to use Jerkar with command line and mostly what happens behind the cover when Jerkar is run.

-Jerkar is a pure Java application requiring __JDK 8__. __JDK__ is required and __JRE__ is not sufficient as Jerkar uses the JDK tools to compile build classes.
+Jerkar is a pure Java application requiring __JDK 8__. __JDK__ is required and __JRE__ is not sufficient as Jerkar uses the __JDK tools__ to compile build classes.

 Jerkar can be launched both from command line and from your IDE.

 ### Jerkar from Command line

-To ease launching Java process from command line, Jerkar provides shell scripts ( _jerkar.bat_ for __Windows__ and _jerkar_ for __Unix__ ), located at root of [JERKAR HOME] (so supposed to be directly accessible from your PATH environment).
+To ease launching Java process from command line, Jerkar provides shell scripts ( _jerkar.bat_ for __Windows__ and _jerkar_ for __Unix__ ), located at root of [JERKAR HOME].
+[JERKAR HOME] is supposed to be in your PATH environment variable.

-These scripts do the following :
+This script does the following :

 1. Find the java executable path : If a `JAVA_HOME` environment variable is defined then it takes its value as `java` path.
 Otherwise it takes the `java` executable defined in the _PATH_ of your OS.
 2. Get java execution option : If an environment variable `JERKAR_OPTS` exists then its value is passed to the `java` command line parameters.